JLaffey-CB/pipeline-intro-lab/README.md

 > *	Add artifact archiving and test result publishing
 > *	Add parallel stages
 > *	Migrate the Pipeline to the master branch
-> *
+>
-> * Now we will move the Pipeline to a feature branch so we can develop without impacting the existing version in the master branch.
+>   We need to move the Jenkinsfile to another branch so we can develop without impacting the existing version in master.
 All new development should be done in a feature branch as a best practice.
 Then we'll add real content to the Pipeline: scripts to run a build, test our build and then deploy it.

-Let's move the pipeline to a branch so we can continue development without overwriting our working job.
-Open the Pipeline in the Blue Ocean editor, click "Save", add a description then select "Commit to new branch" and call that branch simple-pipeline:
+We can move the Pipeline Jenkinsfile and create a new branch from within the Blue Ocean editor.
+Click "Save", add a description then select "Commit to new branch" and call the new branch 'simple-pipeline'.

-The branch will be automatically created in Git and populated from the master.
+If you refresh your Gitserver session you will that 'simple-pipeline'has been created and populated from master.

 Open your pipeline in the Blue Ocean Visual Editor and delete all steps for all the stages.
 It will show errors; ignore them.